0xPolygonMiden/miden-base/docs/architecture/component_templates.md

 Storage maps `key`s and `value`s are word-long values, which can be defined as placeholders.

 In the example, the third storage entry defines a storage map.

+##### Multi-slot value

+Multi-slot values are composite values that exceed the size of a single slot (i.e., more than one `word`).

+For multi-slot values, the following fields are expected:

+- `slots`: Specifies the list of contiguous slots that the value comprises
+- `values`: Contains the initial storage value for the specified slots

+Placeholders can currently not be defined for multi-slot values.
+In our example, the fourth entry defines a two-slot value.